 If you chose to add your item to a cart, you will be taken to your shopping cart, where you can review the items you wish to order, including changing their quantity or removing them from your cart.
 If you want to add more items to your order, just repeat steps 3 and 4.
 When you’re ready to buy, click Proceed to Checkout.

-You may also be able to choose which shipping option you want to use here, if more than one is available (see our eBay Shipping article for more information on shipping).
-You can also choose to make a donation to charity with your purchase, and enter a coupon code if you have one (see our eBay Coupons tutorial for more information).
+You may also be able to choose which shipping option you want to use here, if more than one is available.
+You can also choose to make a donation to charity with your purchase, and enter a coupon code if you have one.

 When you’re all set, click Continue.